viamrobotics/docs/docs/tutorials/services/basic-color-detection.md

 ## Borrow a rover

-Borrow a rover for free for 10 minutes (with free time extension if no one is waiting) through [Try Viam](https://app.viam.com/try).
+Borrow a rover free of cost for 10 minutes (with free time extension if no one is waiting) through [Try Viam](https://app.viam.com/try).

 ## Enable the cameras